-Worthington Middle School values and respects each other's differences as a diverse community and creates strong and healthy learners through quality educational opportunities.
+Worthington Middle School values and respects each other's differences and potential by helping students achieve academic life goals through many opportunities preparing us for the future.

 Welcome to Worthington Middle School!

 The policies and practices contained in this handbook are designed to help the school maintain academic focus and run as smoothly as possible so that the student and parents/guardians will have a safe and successful school year.
 It is the hope of Worthington Middle School staff that careful reading and usage of this planner/handbook will give a better understanding of school expectations.
 It is important that each student is responsible for understanding the contents of this planner.
 Please contact the Worthington Middle School office with any questions.